TimePulse/TimePulse/README.md

 For now, you'll probably need solid knowledge of Rails to customize and deploy this app.
 We're working on making it a simpler process for future users.

+## Contributing

+Fork and Pull Request!
+Y'all know the drill by now.
+Please make sure the tests pass, and add tests for your code.

 ## History

 TimePulse was first built as an internal time-tracking application for LRD in early 2011.
 Since then it's grown and expanded, and in October 2013 we decided to open-source the project.